 The Textile Museum is part of the George Washington University Museum, USA.
 The Textile Museum expands public knowledge and appreciation—locally, nationally, and internationally—of the artistic merits and cultural importance of the world’s textiles.
 There are a range of online resources to explore, including regular rug and textile appreciation mornings, currently on Zoom.

 The Hajji Baba Club is the oldest organization in America devoted to the study of oriental carpets and antique textiles.
 Founded in New York City in 1932, its original members included many collectors whose carpets and textiles now form principal holdings at several major museums in the USA.
 Since its founding, the HBC has met monthly for education, entertainment and fellowship.
 These meetings have currently been moved to virtual meetings via the Zoom platform.

 The objectives of the London Guild of Weavers, Spinners and Dyers are to share interest in hand-spinning, hand-weaving, dyeing, design and creative crafts in general, to help members study and practise all aspects of the crafts, to promote awareness of and education in these crafts among the public and to cooperate or affiliate with other organisations having similar objects.

 OATG offers an annual programme of events including lectures, study visits and seminars and covers a wide range of subjects from the technical aspects of textiles to the delights of traditional costume.
 A particular emphasis is given to the cultural context of textiles and dress.
 OATG also publishes a magazine, Asian Textiles, three times a year.
-This includes reports on key collections worldwide as well as much information about national and international textile events.

 The Textile Society is run by and for people who have an interest in the design, study, practice and history of textile arts, crafts and technology.
 Founded in 1982 as an educational charity, it supports students, professionals and institutions working with textiles in any form.